-On November 12 people around the world will celebrate Tempranillo Day, and it only makes sense that we do a quick profile of this wonderful, if not overlooked varietal.
+On November 12 people around the world will celebrate Tempranillo Day, and it only makes sense that we do a quick profile of this wonderful, and quite underrated varietal.
 While not as dominant in the marketplace as Cabernet or Merlot for example, Tempranillo enjoys broad appeal thanks to its forward flavors and wide range of food pairing options.

 Although Spain is the predominant region for Tempranillo, it also extends its roots in other places like Portugal, Argentina, Australia and United States.